iugwuanyi/JS_metagenome-astrobio/Scripts/README.md

 number XXXXXXX.
 For questions, please contact Ifeoma R. Ugwuanyi at ifeoma.r.ugwuanyi@gmail.com.
 ###########################################################################################################

-Below is a list of all software packages used for metagenome sequence analyses  <br />
+Below is a list of all software packages used to process metagenome sequence <br />
 * Trimmomatic v0.39 <br />
 * Kaiju v1.8.2 <br />
 * MEGAHIT v1.2.9 <br />